Shekutaamba Nambala: College and work career: 1966-2021

 Nambala was sworn in as the third chancellor of the International University of Management (IUM) in August 2018 replacing Bishop Emeritus Kleopas Dumeni.

 Nambala attended pastoral training at Mapumulo, South Africa, and obtained a Diploma in Theology in 1977–1980.
 He was ordained as pastor in 1981 at Ongwediva.
 Nambala pursued further studies in St. Paul, Minnesota, United States from 1983 to 1986, obtaining a master’s degree in theology, majoring in church history.
-From 1987 to 1990 he studied to obtain a doctorate in theology.
+From 1987 to 1990 he studied to obtain a doctorate in theology, his thesis is titled: State and church in Namibia, 1806-1989.
 He was consecrated Bishop of the Eastern Diocese and Presiding Bishop of the ELCIN in 2011 at Ongwediva.
 He was consecrated on some day together with Bishop Josafat Shanghala of the Western Diocese of the ELCIN, by Presiding Bishop Dr. Tomas Shivute.